Adding coverage to your repository¶

 Commit SHA hash detection¶

-Codacy Coverage Reporter automatically detects the commit SHA hash to associate with the coverage data from several sources, in the following order:
+The Codacy Coverage Reporter automatically detects the commit SHA hash to associate with the coverage data from the following CI/CD platforms:

 - Azure Pipelines